Samsung/tizen-docs/docs/guides/web/w3c/ui/selector-w.md

 ## Selecting Multiple Nodes

-To enhance the user experience of your application, you must learn to use selectors to handle page elements, and to select multiple nodes in a node list:
+To use selectors for handling page elements and selecting multiple nodes in a node list:

 1. Select an element in the node list using the `querySelector()` method: